TristanBilot/tristanbilot.github.io/public/courses/optimization/Optimization.md

 The `params` property returns the `Parameters` of each layer.
 These parameters will then be given as input to the `Optimizer`.
 ## Next steps

-In the next course, the MLP model based on the autodiff engine, along with the optimizers will be tested and improved against 2 traditional Machine Learning problems: approximating the XOR and sine functions.
+In the <a href="/xor-sine">next course</a>, the MLP model based on the autodiff engine, along with the optimizers will be tested and improved against 2 traditional Machine Learning problems: approximating the XOR and sine functions.